ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 would o represent the analog of - (subtraction)

-corollary: assume for sake of contradiction that if a linear combination were valid any number of them being negative is a vailid set down to 0
+corollary: assume for sake of contradiction that if a linear combination were valid any number of them being negative is a valid set down to 0

 how could a full set become an incomplete set after undoing a subtraction.